 About Dr. Viljoen

 Jodi L. Viljoen, Ph.D. is an Associate Professor of Clinical Psychology and Law-Forensic Psychology at Simon Fraser University, and Michael Smith Foundation for Health Research Career Scholar.
 She received her Ph.D. in Clinical Psychology from Simon Fraser University in 2004.
-She was an Intern at the University of Massachusetts Medical School in 2003-2004, and an Assistant Professor at the University of Nebraska-Lincoln from 2004-2006.
+She was an Intern at the University of Massachusetts Medical School, and an Assistant Professor at the University of Nebraska-Lincoln before taking a position at Simon Fraser University.
 In 2011, Dr. Viljoen was awarded the Saleem Shah Award for Early Career Contributions to the field of Psychology and Law.
 Dr. Viljoen has taught courses on adolescent offending, clinical forensic psychology, clinical assessment, and research design.
 In her clinical work, Dr. Viljoen has conducted assessments for the courts, provided treatment to adolescent and adult offenders.

 Ongoing projects focus on violence risk assessment, protective factors, dynamic change, mental health, and risk management and treatment in adolescents.
 In our work, we attempt to utilize a developmentally-informed perspective which emphasizes adolescents’ strengths and protective factors in addition to their vulnerabilities.
 Most of the work that we do is applied in nature; current projects, for instance, focus on the development and implementation of evidence-based risk assessment and treatments.
 Several examples of ongoing projects are listed below.